mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/misc_custom_types.md

 };
 ```

 We could describe this, as : `[(int, 0), (char, 4), (float, 5)]`.
 As for the example above, well the description is a bit more complicated since we have 10 double each time, but the idea is the same.
 Now, there are multiple ways of creating datatypes in MPI.
-We are going to see the simpler here and another in an exercise.
+For instance, there is a dedicated way to repeat the same datatype multiple times.
+There is also a more complex way of creating datatypes by generating lists such as the one showed above.
+We are going to see the simpler version here and the complex in the following exercise.

 ## Vectors